anisamn/GenomeAssemblyPipeline_Anisa/README.md

 ## Workflow

-### Step One: Download FASTQ files associated with the input transcriptomes
+### Step One: Download FASTQ files associated with the input transcriptomes:

+This step uses wget and NCBI to download required HCMV SRR files for further testing.

 Input Files: